Cherreads

 Wooden stalls lined the square, bursting with fresh produce and the noise of haggling voices.
 The scent of earth, fruit, and bread hung thick in the air.

-Her brows were drawn together in concentration as she squinted at the page, lips moving faintly as if wrestling the words into meaning.
-Her eyes were dark, unnaturally so, some might say.
-Long black hair escaped the loose bun tied at the back of her head, framing her face in soft disorder.
+Behind a modest stall sat a girl with a book open in her hands.
+Her brows were drawn together in concentration as she squinted at the page, lips moving faintly as she wrestled the words into meaning.
+Her eyes were dark, unnaturally so.
+Long black hair escaped the loose bun at the back of her head, framing her face in soft disorder.

-"Excuse me.
-Young lady."
+"Excuse me, young lady."

 The girl startled and rose at once, slipping the book aside and lifting her head with a bright, practiced smile.

-"Yes?" she said.
-"How can I help you?"
+"Yes?
+How can I help you?"

 A woman stood before the stall, draped in silk so fine it caught the morning light.
 Her posture was refined, her gaze sharp and deliberate.